fregante/GhostText/PROTOCOL.md

 ## User makes a change in the editor

-Each time the user makes a change in the editor the Server sends via the WebSocket a JSON object message with the following properties:
+Each time the user makes a change in the editor the Server sends via the WebSocket a JSON object message with at least one of the following properties:

 | Property     | Value                  | Description                                                                                    |
 | ------------ | ---------------------- | ---------------------------------------------------------------------------------------------- |